Who Are The Amigas? Q&A with Grace Lee

 Advanced Surfer Mom Katarina Marlett Shares Her Surf Journey: Setting Goals & Sending It

-Katarina has joined us on several advanced retreats over the years.
+Katarina has joined us on several advanced surf retreats over the years.
 Without fail, she shows up with a fiery passion to “send it” whether it be in the surf, or in her Halloween costumes.
 She recently joined us in northern Nicaragua for her third Tube Clinic and she took her “charge it” mentality next level, consistently taking off on the biggest, hollowest waves and coming up smiling regardless of the ensuing wipeouts.
 She earned the nickname “Senderella”!

 Enjoy this journal-style entry by Katarina Marlett: